 Interested participants are asked to submit up to three (3) projects, policies or concepts that best represent inclusive design processes and outcomes in planning, architecture and landscape design.
 Submitted projects must be completed within the past three years, currently in process, or planned to commence before 2021 and located either within Detroit’s 139 square miles or another recognized UNESCO City of Design.
 Academic projects completed within the past three years are also eligible for submission.
 Please note that work that was displayed in the 2017 exhibition is ineligible.

-While projects may be submitted into multiple focus areas, each Submission must select one of the following five categories:
+While projects may be submitted into multiple focus areas, each Submission must select at least one of the following five focus areas:

 Submissions for each of the above five categories should provide at least two of the items listed below: